 Unblock the free and open Internet with a Romanian IP address using our recommendations below.

 Best VPNs for getting a Romanian IP address

 There are so many VPN services on the market, how do you tell them apart?
 Obviously, if you want a Romanian IP, you at least need your provider to maintain servers in Romania.
 However, there are many other factors and features that need to be intact in order to ensure you have a safe, fast connection at all times.

-ExpressVPN leads the market in just about every meaningful metric.
-Want speed?
-ExpressVPN prioritizes this right out the door, owning up to its namesake with a robust server network, refined encryption protocols, and zero caps on speed or bandwidth.
+ExpressVPN prioritizes speed right out the door, owning up to its namesake with a robust server network, refined encryption protocols, and zero caps on speed or bandwidth.
 If you’re not happy with your connection, just fire up the built-in speed test to see your best server options at a glance.

 Speaking of servers, there are plenty of them, with 3,000+ nodes dotting 94 countries.
 This allows you to get IP addresses from anywhere you might reasonably want.
 Yes, Romania is represented, with the ability to connect via 256-bit AES encryption over the OpenVPN, L2TP/IPSec, IKEv2, and PPTP protocols.